autodesk-platform-services/aps-export-revit-pdf/README.md

 Optional:
 - DESIGN_AUTOMATION_NICKNAME: Your client id will be used by default, but if you have set up the [nickname](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/revit/step3-create-nickname/), please specify your nickname to this environment variable.
 - DESIGN_AUTOMATION_ACTIVITY_NAME: `ExportToPdfsAppActivity` will be used as default activity name after creating the bundle and activity, please specify the value if restarting the server.
+- DESIGN_AUTOMATION_ACTIVITY_ALIAS: Only necessary if the activity alias is customized, dev by default.

 ### Using the app